Free Applique Patterns and Instructions

 Using applique to personalize a onesie for a new baby or a t-shirt for a toddler is a really quick homemade gift you can make in an hour or so if you've got the right supplies at home.
 They look super cute and are really useful gifts too!

-On this page you'll find a whole range of free applique patterns to download and use, plus instructions for how to applique onto a onesie using more than one type of fabric.
+I hope you enjoy our range of free applique patterns to download and use, plus our instructions for how to applique onto a onesie using multiple fabrics.

-Click on each of the links below to download a specific applique letter or number that you want, or you can download all of them in one file if that is easier too.
+Click on each of the links below to download a specific applique letter or number that you want.

-All the letters and numbers applique patterns below are deliberately mirror images (e.g. "b" looks like "d"), because the pattern will get reversed in the process of making the applique
+All the letters and numbers applique patterns below are deliberately mirrored (e.g. "b" looks like "d") because the pattern will get reversed in the process of making the applique

 Lowercase applique letters of the alphabet:

 Uppercase applique letters of the alphabet:

 Looking for patterns in different fonts?
 We have some bubble letter patterns in various fonts that you could use for applique: